sipgate-io/io-labs-grafana-call-statistics/README.md

 After successfully authenticating via OAuth you will be redirected to the Grafana dashboard.
 There you can login with the Grafana standard credentials (user: admin, password: admin) and are prompted to change them.

 Everything is now set up and new calls will be processed and visible in Grafana.

+The Grafana dashboard is accessible at `$SERVICE_BASE_URL:3009/`

 ## Developing